viren711/DigitalTransactionAnalysis/README.md

 Visualizations are created to make the results simple to understand.
 This helps in tracking the growth and changes in digital transactions over time effectively.

+Backend

-Backend ---> Flask App
+cd Backend

+python app.py

-Frontend ---> React App
+Frontend

-Database ---> MongoDB
+npm i

+nup run dev